The Cost of Compensation Benchmarking

 Purchasing Salary Surveys:

 If you do the benchmarking internally, you will have to purchase the resources; I would recommend purchasing at least three salary surveys to ensure you are matching your jobs to the right benchmark jobs in the surveys, confirming the accuracy of your analysis.
 The cost of salary surveys vary greatly; it can cost anywhere from a couple hundred dollars to tens of thousands of dollars.
-For more information on the cost of salary surveys, see: How much do Salary Surveys Cost?
+For more information on the cost of salary surveys, check out my colleague's article on the topic.

 Lack of Expertise: